-- Examples of things that are not considered contributions: - Volunteer services; - Any unreimbursed travel expenses that an individual incurs to volunteer his or her personal services to a committee; - Communication made exclusively between an organization and its members. - Interest earned on an interest-bearing account, and rebates or awards earned in connection with a debit or credit card; - A loan from a commercial lending institution made in the regular course of business; - News stories, commentaries, editorials, etc.; - Any communication that does not expressly advocate for the election or defeat of a clearly identified candidate; or - Reuse of surplus materials from a previous campaign, if materials previously reported as a contribution. - " Note: For a complete list of things that are not considered contributions, please see the list provided in Wis.
+- Examples of things that are not considered contributions: - Volunteer services; - Costs of preparing and transmitting personal correspondence; - Interest earned on an interest-bearing account; - Rebates or awards earned in connection with a debit or credit card; - A loan from a commercial lending institution made in the regular course of business; - News stories, commentaries, editorials, etc.; - Reuse of surplus materials from a previous campaign, if materials previously reported as a contribution; or - The cost of invitations, food, and beverage only if it is held in a private residence on behalf of the candidate committee. - " Note: For a complete list of things that are not considered contributions, please see the list provided in Wis.
 Stat. § 11.0101(8)(b).